TheStaticTurtle/website_portfolio/content/technologies/index.md

 The main thing you **NEED** to remember about this list is that it is **not exhaustive**.
 It's there as an indication of **some of the tools** and solutions I worked with in my personal, professional or associative projects and activities. **It's certainly not all of them**, check the build date in the footer to get an idea.

-That being said, if you need clarification or the context in which I used a specific software/hardware, shoot me an email at samuel@tugler.fr I'll make sure to respond and update the page.
+That being said, if you need clarification or the context in which I used a specific software/hardware, shoot me an email at samuel@thestaticturtle.fr I'll make sure to respond and update the page.

 ### Software development
 #### {{< mdi "mdi-database" >}}  Technologies